 7. Do not disturb the campsite; no digging, trenching or raking.

-8. Snowmobiles and ATV™s are not allowed in camp.
+8. Snowmobiles and ATVs are not allowed in camp.

-9. Archery equipment and firearms are NOT available at camp for unit activities.
-Personal equipment and firearms are allowed only with prior approval of the camp ranger and Shooting Sports Committee, and must be checked in upon arrival.
+9. Archery equipment and firearms are NOT available at camp for program activities.
+Personal equipment and firearms are allowed only with prior approval of the Camp Ranger and Shooting Sports Committee, and must be checked in upon arrival.
 Firearms and archery equipment are to be used at the ranges only.
-No ammunition of any kind may be brought to camp.

 10. Use camp toilets and latrines properly.
 Do not dispose of garbage, wash water, aluminum cans, etc. in the facilities.